wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 **Yuuki Konno** (金野 裕希, _Konno Yūki_, born May 17, 1994) is a Japanese Wikid.

-## Research projects
+## Research interests

-* Solving small variants of shogi, such as 3x3 shogi
+* Small shogi variants, such as 3x3 shogi

 ## Biography